jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ## Acknowledgments

+While not everyone deserves a co-author spot, you have the liberty to show your appreciation with a small mention.
+Did someone help review your stats?
-- advisors, proof-readers, anyone who helped conduct experiments but may not have been justified a co-author spot
+Did someone do a lot of specimen preparation early in the project?
+Anyone who helped conduct experiments but may not have been justified a co-author spot.

 ## References